Stagecoach London: Rainham (RM)

+Rainham garage operates routes 165, 174, 252, 256, 287, 346, 365, 372, 496, 499 and 674.

+History

+The garage was opened in 2007 after Waterden Road was closed to allow the site to be redeveloped for the 2012 Olympic Games.

+In May 2008, all buses along with the trainers were moved into the new West Ham garage, meaning Rainham no longer operated any Transport for London routes.
+Rainham carried out all the engineering work until the new West Ham garage was completed in 2009.

+Transport for London routes returned to Rainham on 27 September 2008 when route 248 commenced.

 Lea Interchange Bus Company

 Lea Interchange (LI)

 Stagecoach took over the Lea Interchange bus routes (such as route 135) from Tower Transit in 2022.

-Lea Interchange garage operates routes 58, 97, 135, 236, 276, 308, 339, 488, 678, D8, W13 and W14.
+Lea Interchange garage operates routes 58, 86, 97, 135, 236, 276, 308, 339, 488, 678, D8, W13 and W14.

 Lea Interchange was opened by First London in 2007 to replace its Waterden Road, Stratford garage that closed as part of the development of the Olympic Park for the 2012 Olympic and Paralympic Games.
 The garage was one of three sold by First in June 2013 to Tower Transit, later being sold as Tower Transit's last-remaining garage in May 2022 to Stagecoach London.
 The garage today operates as a standalone Stagecoach London subsidiary, trading under the legal name Lea Interchange Bus Company Limited.

 In 2023, Waltham Forest Council proposed the construction of eight high-rise residential towers, capable of housing up to 5,000 residents, in the Leyton area.
 One of these towers would be situated on the site of Lea Interchange garage, which is planned to be rebuilt as an all-electric garage at the base of a tower housing 650 apartments.